 Luckily, nature tends to provide calcium and phosphorus together because it understands this.
 Unluckily, many humans take calcium pills thinking they are "all set" without understanding the balance involved.

-In nature, you get phosphorus from these sources:
+In nature, you often get phosphorus from these sources:

-So for every 8oz (small!!) glass of Coke you drink, you get 41mg of phosphorus and no calcium.
+So for every 8oz (small!!) glass of soda you drink, you get 41mg of phosphorus and no calcium.
 Add that up ... and you're losing calcium each time you drink.
 Also let's not forget that caffeine has a diuretic effect and blocks calcium absorption.
-There's a reason I'm against soda drinking!
+There's a reason I recommend curtailing the soda drinking habit!

 It is not simply that some adults choose to drink soda (calcium poor) rather than drink milk (calcium rich).
 In many parts of the world adults do not drink either one.
 Milk and soda are seen as children's beverages, and adults drink wine, beer, tea, and so on.
 Those adults do not show chronic calcium issues.
 It is something specifically about drinking the soda which is impacting soda drinkers.
 Their high ingestion rates of phosphorus without a matching intake of calcium impacts their bodily balance.

 The lesson in the end is to aim to eat and drink natural items.
 This is the best way to keep the human body in balance and running smoothly.